 This visualization can also have an array of numbers displayed as a trendline below the principle metric (trendlines for number metrics only available when using our Spreadsheets and Datasets API integrations.

-Why is the secondary stat showing an infinite (∞) variation?
+Why is the secondary stat showing "-" or "∞" for the comparison value?

-Number widgets in some integrations could show an infinite percentual change when there's a change from 0 to anything different than 0.
-If you ever see an infinite percentual change, it will mean that your previous record was a zero.
+Number widgets in some integrations could show "-" or "∞" as percentile change when there's a change from 0 to anything different than 0.
+If you ever see "-" or "∞" as percentile change, it will mean that your previous record was a zero.

 Tips for creating numbers